Writings of Baháʼu'lláh: Literary reception

-Two-thirds of Baháʼu'lláh's writings is in Arabic and the remainder is either in Persian or a mixture of both Arabic and Persian passages.
-According to John Walbridge, a scholar of Islamic philosophy and Islamic intellectual history, Baháʼu'lláh wrote in a clean and elegant Arabic, relatively free of both the unorthodox elements of the Báb's style and the excessive decorativeness of his contemporaries' literary Arabic.
-Much the same is true of his Persian style.
-His style is austere, concise, and elevated—well translated into the King James English commonly used in Bahá'í translations of his writings.
+Two-thirds of Baháʼu'lláh's writings are in Arabic, with the remainder composed in Persian or in a blend of both languages.
+According to John Walbridge, a scholar of Islamic philosophy and intellectual history, Baháʼu'lláh wrote in a clean and elegant Arabic style, free from the unconventional features found in the Báb’s writings and from the excessive ornamentation characteristic of many of his contemporaries.
+His Persian style, similarly, is marked by austerity, concision, and elevation—qualities that translate well into the King James–style English used in Bahá'í translations.

-Edward G. Browne, a British Iranologist contemporary to Baháʼu'lláh, believed that Baháʼu'lláh brought about a remarkable evolution in style in both Persian and Arabic languages.
-Browne described the Book of Certitude by Baháʼu'lláh as “a work of great merit, vigorous in style, clear in argument, cogent in proof, and displaying no slight knowledge of the Bible, Qur’an, and Traditions”.
-He further believed that the Book of Certitude by Baháʼu'lláh, in terms of its strength of style and conciseness is similar to the Chahár Maqála (Four Discourses), of Nizami Aruzi, which was written nearly seven centuries ago.
-Chahár Maqála is considered a masterpiece of Persian prose.
-Similarly, Shapur Rasekh believes that the Persian writings of Baháʼu'lláh are comparable to the finest classical Persian prose.
+The British Iranologist Edward G. Browne observed that Baháʼu'lláh brought about a remarkable evolution in both Persian and Arabic prose.
+He described the Book of Certitude as "a work of great merit, vigorous in style, clear in argument, cogent in proof, and displaying no slight knowledge of the Bible, Qur’an, and Traditions".
+Browne further compared its stylistic strength and concision to the Chahár Maqála (Four Discourses) of Nizami Aruzi, a masterpiece of classical Persian prose written seven centuries earlier.
+Similarly, Shapur Rasekh argues that Baháʼu'lláh’s Persian writings rank among the finest examples of classical Persian prose.

 Soheil Bushrui, a Lebanese scholar of the Arabic language, conducted an in-depth analysis of the Arabic style of Bahá'u'lláh’s writing, particularly the Kitáb-i-Aqdas.
 According to Bushrui, Bahá'u'lláh's style is concise in form yet rich in meaning; it incorporates elements of both shi'r (poetry) and saj' (rhymed prose) but transcends the limitations of either.
 Its expressions possess an integrity and absolute precision that lie beyond the bounds of literary analysis.
 Vivid use is made of similes, metaphors, metonymy, and other linguistic embellishments, exemplifying that consummate skill in the use of Arabic which is termed badi', signifying the art of sublime and innovative expression.
 The hallmarks of this form of writing are its matchless precision, graceful yet compelling flow, chaste economy of diction, inimitable craftsmanship, and prodigious mastery of the language in all its multifarious ramifications.
 Majesty is combined with grace, refinement with simplicity, strength with delicacy, power with beauty, and authority with compassion.
 The text is unimpaired by—indeed, all the more effective for—its lack of a conventional literary structure.